U.S. adviser Bolton to urge tougher UK stance on Iran and China

-LONDON (Reuters) - John Bolton, U.S. President Donald Trump’s national security adviser, arrived in London on Sunday for talks at which he is expected to urge Britain to toughen its stance on Iran and Chinese telecommunications firm Huawei.
+LONDON, Aug 11 (Reuters) - John Bolton, U.S. President Donald Trump’s national security adviser, is expected to urge Britain to toughen its stance on Iran and Chinese telecommunications firm Huawei when he arrives on Sunday for talks in London.

 As the United Kingdom prepares to leave the European Union on Oct.
 31, its biggest geopolitical shift since World War Two, many diplomats expect London to become increasingly reliant on the United States.